Drug Offense Defense Lawyers and Immigration Defense in Criminal Matters

 Understanding Immigration Consequences if You Plea to or Have a Drug Conviction

-If you have been arrested and/or charged with a drug possession or drug-related crime of any type, please contact one of our experienced Dallas, Texas, immigration attorneys or Tucson, Arizona, immigration attorneys immediately.
+If you have been arrested and/or charged with a drug possession or drug-related crime of any type, please contact one of our experienced Dallas, Texas, immigration attorneys or Tucson, Arizona, immigration attorneys immediately, and before you accept any plea agreement!

-The types of drug related charges include but are not limited to possession of marijuana, possession of a controlled substance, unauthorized distribution or sale of drugs, the unauthorized manufacturing of any type of drug and possession of drug related material.
-And, if you are a non-U.S. citizen who has been arrested for any drug-related crime, it will be in your best interest to allow one of the qualified immigration attorneys at Goldstein & Scopellite, PC, to be involved in your case immediately upon your arrest, as the outcome of your case can depend on initial actions taken by a qualified immigration lawyer.
+The types of drug related charges include but are not limited to possession of marijuana, possession of a controlled substance, unauthorized distribution or sale of drugs, the unauthorized manufacturing of any type of drug and possession of drug related material, even if the drug is deemed legal in your state.
+And, if you are a non-U.S. citizen who has been arrested for any drug-related crime, it will be in your best interest to allow one of the qualified immigration attorneys at Goldstein & Scopellite, PC, to handle your case from the initial arrest forward (immediately upon your arrest), so that they can assist you in achieving the best outcome of your case depending on the gravity and initial evidence presented.

 Additional Consequences of Conviction for Drug Possession